DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 01

-USDC and USDT maintain a protocol-level administrative key enabling the issuer to freeze any wallet by database update — no court order required.
+USDC and USDT maintain a protocol-level administrative key enabling the issuer to freeze any token account by database update — no court order required.
 DDUSD has no such key.
-The freeze capability does not exist at the protocol layer for self-custody wallets.
-This is the architectural design, not a policy setting.
+The DDUSD mint initialization includes no Freeze Authority and no Freeze Account extension.
+The capability is absent by design and cannot be re-added post-initialization under Token-2022's architecture.
+This is not a policy commitment or a revoked authority — it is a structural absence.

-Enforcement access remains fully available to law enforcement acting under valid judicial authority through Financial Intermediary layer coordination — the same procedural distinction society applies to physical cash versus bank accounts.
+Enforcement access remains fully available to law enforcement acting under valid judicial authority through Financial Intermediary layer coordination.

 02